-With the total amount of funding only slightly increasing and a significant increase in teaching activity at City, therefore other Glasgow Colleges will receive funding cuts.
-The Glasgow allocation effectively represents a significant efficiency saving for 2016-17 in addition to the efficiency target already agreed by the Glasgow Region.
-The funding increase for City is insufficient to fund the additional activity and the new campus annual unitary charge of £2.5m.
+The increased Glasgow allocation effectively still represents a significant efficiency saving as efficiency target already agreed within the Glasgow Curriculum Plan have to be delivered.
+The funding increase for City will assist in funding the additional activity and the new campus annual unitary charge of £2.5m however efficiencies are still required to deliver a the ROA targets and a balance budget.

-GCRB have reviewed the funding available and proposed a compromise funding allocation across Glasgow.
-None of the three Colleges are satisfied with the compromise.
+GCRB have now provided a draft allocation across Glasgow.
+Each of the three Colleges has specific issues with the compromises with this allocation.

-The level of uncertainty remains high as an agreed funding methodology for the Glasgow Region still needs to be fully developed and agreed.
+The level of uncertainty has reduced given the majority of the curriculum changes are complete and the funding methodology for the Glasgow Region continues to be refined and agreed.